_

 "Great, that sounds ominous," James muttered.

 "An energy reading is hardly cause for alarm though," Kathryn said.
-"Sid could of just started a fire."
+"Sid could have just started a fire."

 "True but whatever it is, it's increasing," Harry awkwardly said.